Eaternity/eaternity-website/_posts/blog/2017-12-20-smart-chefs-restaurant-analysis.md

 <br />
 # Towards a more healthy planet.

 By analyzing the status quo in restaurants and considering global sustainability goals, as well as applicability in practice we defined 3 clear standards for meals: the Climate Score Award, Water Footprint Award and the Health Score Award.
 The Health Score Award is based on the Health Score which aims at reducing diet-related disease risk.
 By definition foods receive the Climate Score Award if they have 40% less emissions than average.
 The Water Footprint Award if they reduce on average 50% of the water scarcity.
 And the Health Score Award if they reduce at least 20% of the diet related health risks.
-The Nutrition Label, the Rainforest Label and the Animal Treatment Label inform on balanced nutrition, tropical deforestation and animal treatment.
+The Nutrition Label, the Rainforest Score and the Animal Treatment Score inform on balanced nutrition, tropical deforestation and animal treatment.
 All are by itself noble goals, some more urgent than others.

 <br />
 ### Balanced Nutrition

-- Only around 6% of all meals received the Nutrition Label and had their energy sources in good proportions.
+- Only around 6% of all meals received the Nutrition Score and had their energy sources in good proportions.
 - Most important factors to improve are to reduce the amount of fat and protein.

 <br /><a style="float:right" href="/foodprint/vita-score#nutrition">Learn more.</a>